julianandrews/gddns/README.md

 Dynamic DNS client.

-gddns is designed to be a clean and simple dynamic DNS client which should work for most people in most situations.
+gddns is designed to be a clean and simple dynamic DNS client.

-It is designed for periodic execution, and is intended to be used either for ad-hoc updates or with systemd timers or crontab entries to keep a system up to date. gddns maintains a cache of recent responses and will only hit the DDNS server if your public IP address has changed.

 ## Supported services

-gddns has been tested on Google domains and No-IP, but should work with any dynamic DNS service using the standard dynamic DNS API.
+gddns has been tested on Google domains and No-IP, but should work with any of several other dynamic DNS service using the same DynDNS API.

 ## Installation